What Grows Where?

 Target Success

-Success means achieving 40–60% of these
+Success means achieving 40–60% of the following

 • We hear people say “wow” when they see it or interact with it